Question for SU(5) x SU(5) string unification: Canonical unification

+where the parameter $z$ is contained into the interval $1\geq z>0$ for perturbative string theory.
+The parameter z gives the measurement of string unification and it is only identified as the coupling $g_{\mathrm{st}}$ when all the three coupling constants meet together at the unification scale, $\Lambda=g_{\mathrm{st}}\Lambda_s$~\cite{Kaplunovsky:1992vs}.
+This constraint into Eq.(\ref{a_string2}) leads $\alpha _{\mathrm{st}}={z^2}/{4\pi }$.
+Now the Eq.(\ref{a_string3}) read as

+In order to unify at the perfect string unification it is necessary $z=1$ and, therefore, it occurs when $\Lambda =\Lambda _{s}$ and with $\alpha _{\mathrm{st} }^{-1}=4\pi $.
+As $z$ decreases, the string scale also decreases while $\alpha _{\mathrm{st}}^{-1}$ increases very fast from the lower bound at $4\pi$.
+Using the canonical levels and the RGE coefficients in the Appendix~\ref{sec:appendix}, the functions $f_i$ needed are showed in Fig.~\ref{fig1}.
+Below of $z\sim0.6$ there is no particle content which satisfies the negative values of $f_y$, thus only above zero we can specify particle content to reach string unification at $z\Lambda_s$.
+As near as we are of $\Lambda_s$ greater are the contribution to each coupling constant, that is, more contributions from beta coefficients are necessary.
+Thus, we always can look to the needed of $f_i$ given by Eqs. (\ref{a_string3b}) to determine appropriately the particle content at intermediate scales.

+Notice that, in Fig.~\ref{fig1} the necessary $f_y$, $f_w$ and $f_s$ have the same order for $ z \gtrsim 0.6$ although their very different symmetry origin.
+For a zoom in the values of $z \gtrsim 0.9$ these functions shows that all of them are in the range $32\lesssim f_i \lesssim 38$ at one loop level.

-The one-loop analysis of running of gauge couplings is a very good approximation.
-But the two-loop level analysis provides an extremely precise quantification of $f_i$ functions~\cite{Machacek:1983fi,Machacek:1983tz,Machacek:1984zw,Barger:1992ac}.
-At this level we cannot find analytical solutions to the functions $ f_{i} $, however we can solve numerically the RGEs and then evaluate that functions with these numerical solutions for the RGEs starting at electroweak scale.
-Thus, now we have to solve the following equations at electroweak scale running to unification scale, $\Lambda$,
+The two-loop level analysis should provide a more precise values of $f_i$ functions~\cite{Machacek:1983fi,Machacek:1983tz,Machacek:1984zw,Barger:1992ac}.
+At this level, although we cannot find analytical solutions to the functions $f_{i} $, we can solve numerically the RGEs for couplings (without inclusion of intermediate scales) and then evaluate the values of that functions just by a imposed unifying string point.
+Solving these equations at electroweak scale and running it to unification scale, $\Lambda$, we must solve the following set of differential equations for the gauge couplings